 While tube feeding can be very beneficial for those who cannot take in sustenance orally, every healthcare facility should be aware of and prepared to deal with possible complications and the demand for hygiene and infection control.
-The Los Angeles malnutrition lawyers of the Law Offices of Ben Yeroushalmi are well versed in the statutes that delineate the responsibilities of nursing homes to patients’ with assisted feeding, and are ready and willing to aggressively pursue recompense and damages on our clients’ behalf if a facility fails in its duty of care.
+The Los Angeles malnutrition lawyers of the Law Offices of Ben Yeroushalmi are well versed in the statutes that delineate the responsibilities of nursing homes to patients with assisted feeding and are ready and willing to aggressively pursue recompense and damages on our clients’ behalf if facilities fail in their duties of care.

-Tube feeding may be used to facilitate meeting nutritional needs for a nursing home resident who has difficulty swallowing food or is unable to eat for medical reasons.
-Tube feeding procedure involves inserting a thin tube through the nose and into the stomach (NG-tubes) or through the nose and into the small intestine (NJ tubes).
+Tube feeding may be used to facilitate meeting nutritional needs for a nursing home patient who has difficulty swallowing food or is unable to eat for medical reasons.
+Tube-feeding procedure involves inserting a thin tube through the nose and into the stomach (NG-tubes) or through the nose and into the small intestine (NJ tubes).
 For long-term tube feeding, the tube may be inserted directly into the stomach or small intestine through an incision in the abdomen.

-Residents who are tube fed require more monitoring from the nursing staff.
+Patients who are tube fed require more monitoring from the nursing staff.
 They are more likely to experience constipation, nausea, and vomiting more frequently than those who received their nutrition orally.
 Tube-feeding is not sufficient in improving muscle mass and function; a study found that calf circumference was significantly lower and more often reduced in tube-fed residents than orally nourished residents.
 (For more information, please go to our California Nursing Home Abuse Lawyer Blog.)
 There is also the danger that a resident with dementia or other cognitive disabilities may pull out the feeding tube, leading to further complications.
 Patients who receive nutrition through feeding tubes are also at higher risk of malnutrition and infections.
 For example, Methicillin-resistant Staphylococcus aureus (MRSA) bacteria are harmless and live on the surface of the skin.
 However, MRSA can become a life-threatening infection once it enters the body, and feeding tubes often serve as convenient entry points.
 Risk of injury is amplified in nursing homes with inadequate staffing levels.
 If you believe that you or your loved one suffered injury because of understaffing at a nursing home, you may want to contact a Los Angeles malnutrition attorney.

 There are alternatives to tube feeding, such as discontinuing medications that cause eating difficulties, the use of assistive devices, or changing the types of food.
 Also, if the body no longer absorbs nutrients and cannot utilize them, tube feeding may not be beneficial in prolonging the resident’s life.
 Therefore, a decision to use tube feeding procedure should be made only after an appropriate evaluation with a physician.